Giorgia Meloni: Foreign policy

+On April 17, after discussing with Ursula von der Leyen strategies on how to approach the meeting, she visited Washington, D.C. and met with U.S. president Donald Trump (who had recently imposed significant tariffs on almost all foreign imports); this visit constituted the first step towards trade talks between the EU and the US.
+Meloni received a warm welcome from Trump, who praised her conservative stances and accepted her invitation for a state visit in Italy.

+In September 2025, Meloni faced large general strikes for her policies towards the Gaza war and in response to Israeli military attacks on the Global Sumud Flotilla.
+Meloni condemned the violence between demonstrators and police forces.
+She referred to the protesters as "hooligans", arguing that clashing with law enforcement and damaging public property would not contribute to supporting the Palestinian cause.
+Meloni's government took a pro-Israel position throughout the crisis, aligning with Israel and ruling out any recognition of the State of Palestine, unlike several other European countries that had endorsed such recognition during the 80th session of the United Nations General Assembly.
+Her stance drew criticism from opposition parties, which accused the government of isolating Italy diplomatically.
+Meloni refused to recognise the State of Palestine as long as Hamas remained in power in Gaza.

 Political positions

-Observers have described Meloni's political positions as far right; in August 2018, Friedel Taube wrote in Deutsche Welle that "Giorgia Meloni has a long history in far-right politics."
+Some observers have described Meloni's political positions as far right, and have highlighted her campaign appearances with Rachele Mussolini.
+In August 2018, Friedel Taube wrote in Deutsche Welle that "Giorgia Meloni has a long history in far-right politics".
 In a July 2022 interview with Nicholas Farrell of The Spectator, Meloni rejected descriptions of her politics as far right, calling it a smear campaign by her opponents and cited British conservative philosopher Roger Scruton as one of her influences.
-She has also described herself as a mainstream conservative.
+She has described herself as a mainstream conservative.
 Additionally, Meloni has been described as hard right, right-wing populist, and nationalist.

-Meloni has been described as being close to Viktor Orbán, the Prime Minister of Hungary and leader of Fidesz, National Rally in France, and Vox political party in Spain, representatives of the Law and Justice party in Poland, and the Republican Party in the United States.
-Meloni self-described her political party, Brothers of Italy (FdI), as a mainstream conservative party, and she has downplayed its post-fascist roots.
-She is in favour of presidentialism and supports the change of the Constitution of Italy.
+Meloni has been described as being close to Viktor Orbán, the Prime Minister of Hungary and leader of Fidesz, and Rishi Sunak, the former British Prime Minister and Conservatives leader.
+She has also been linked with the Vox political party in Spain, representatives of the Law and Justice party in Poland, and the Republican Party in the United States.
+Meloni has self-described her political party, Brothers of Italy (FdI), as a mainstream conservative party.
+She is in favour of presidentialism and supports changes to the Constitution of Italy.

+In June 2024, Meloni criticised the EU ban on the sale of new petrol and diesel cars from 2035 that would "condemn [Europe] to new strategic dependencies, such as China's electric [vehicles]".
+According to Meloni: "Reducing polluting emissions is the path we want to follow, but with common sense."